I write about toxins in our food and air but what about social media?

 21. Learn To Play An Instrument

-There are many apps that will help you learn an instrument.
+Many apps will help you learn an instrument.

 My daughter has been teaching herself to play the guitar with www.yousician.com.